nextgraph-org/nextgraph-rs/sdk/js/alien-deepsignals/README.md

 It can return:

 - `syntheticId`: A custom identifier for the object (used in Set entry paths and optionally as a property)
-- `extraProps`: Additional properties to be added to the object
+- `extraProps`: Additional properties to be added to the object (overwriting existing ones).

 ```ts
 let counter = 0;